Dev0psKing/Google-Cloud-Engineer-Challenge/Cloud Storage: Qwik Start - Cloud Console/README.md

 Discover how to delete folders in Cloud Storage when they are no longer needed.
 Keeping your storage organized is key to efficient data management.

-## Congratulations!

-You've successfully completed the Cloud Storage Qwik Start lab using the Cloud Console.
-By mastering these tasks, you now have a solid foundation for managing your data effectively in a cloud environment.

 ## Solution using Cloud Shell

 ```bash